-This factsheet explains how a Settlement Agreement works and what happens when you are offered one by your employer
+This factsheet explains how an employment Settlement Agreement works and what happens when you are offered a Settlement Agreement by your employer.

-An agreement whereby you waive your rights to bring an employment claim can only be recognised in law if a solicitor or certified trade union or adviser signs it off.
+An employment Compromise Agreement whereby you waive your rights to bring an employment claim can only be recognised in law if a solicitor or certified trade union or adviser signs it off.

 A specialist Settlement Agreement solicitor will advise you on the merits of your claim and the amount of money you would be likely to receive at an Employment Tribunal.
 They will also identify any discrimination against you of which you might not be aware.

 For example, you might be disabled and protected by the Equality Act and therefore entitled to reasonable adjustments before any dismissal can take place.
 In these cases, there will not only be an unfair dismissal claim, but also an amount awarded for injury to feelings.

-Employers will offer a Settlement Agreement when they want to terminate a contract on terms mutually agreed with you.
+Employers will offer Settlement Agreements when they want to terminate a contract on terms mutually agreed upon with you.
 This is so that there is a clean break with no opportunity for you to take them to court or a tribunal for more money.

 There is a range of scenarios in which Settlement Agreements are used.
 They usually apply where your employer does not want to follow what could be a long, drawn-out process, such as a performance review or a full redundancy process, before being able to terminate.
 Also, where you already have issues about discrimination or have raised a grievance, your employer may want to circumvent a claim for constructive dismissal and/or discrimination.

 Prior to 29th July 2013, Settlement Agreements were known as Compromise Agreements.